'We failed to deliver': Airlines cite 'extreme weather' for holiday chaos, call for reforms

 CTVNews.ca Top Stories

+There has been an explosion at a fuel distribution company in Quebec's Lanaudiere region.
+Police say there are potential people missing following the blast but it’s too soon to say if there are any confirmed victims.

-Putting the blame largely on 'extreme weather' and staffing issues, officials from major Canadian airlines Sunwing, WestJet and Air Canada said they're sorry that thousands of passengers were left scrambling or stranded this holiday season, and are vowing to make reforms.
+Putting the blame largely on 'extreme weather' and staffing issues, officials from major Canadian airlines Sunwing, WestJet and Air Canada said they are sorry that thousands of passengers were left scrambling or stranded this holiday season.
+The airlines say they'll be making changes, but so too should the government.

 Police issue $100,000 reward for information on abducted Ontario woman Elnaz Hajtamiri